offalynne/Input/docs/5.5/Newbie-Guide.md

 Just like the keyboard binding functions, gamepad binding functions use [normal gamepad input values](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Game_Input/GamePad_Input/Gamepad_Input.htm) from standard GM features.
 Congratulations, you now have gamepad input.

-Input by default will start scanning for gamepad input when your game boots up; if the player uses the keyboard then Input will switch over to using the `keyboard_and_mouse` profile, if the player uses a gamepad then Input will switch over to using the `gamepad` profile (the names of these profiles can be controlled by changing some macros).
+Input by default will start scanning for gamepad input when your game boots up.
+If the player uses the keyboard then Input will switch over to using the `keyboard_and_mouse` profile, if the player uses a gamepad then Input will switch over to using the `gamepad` profile (the names of these profiles can be controlled by changing some macros).

 &nbsp;